ahamez/protox/README.md

 ### Skipped conformance tests

-You may have noticed that there are `29 expected failures`.
+You may have noticed that there are `21 expected failures`.
 Indeed, we removed on purpose some conformance tests that `protox` can't currently pass.
 Here are the reasons why:

-- Due to a limitation in the [`DateTime`](https://hexdocs.pm/elixir/1.12/DateTime.html) module, it's not possible to have the precision (nanosecond) required by the conformance tests when decoding from JSON;
 - [Any](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#any) is not yet supported by `protox`;
 - We could not find the specification for the protobuf2 case of field name extensions when decoding from JSON.